Benratelade/catpurr_one/README.md

 # Redis
 To support queues with Sidekiq, we rely on Redis running on port 6500. `--daemonize yes` starts Redis in the background.
 `redis-server --port 6500 --daemonize yes`

+# Local dev
+you will need to load variables:
+`. bin/load_env`

+Some secrets are necessary too.
+You will need to run `. bin/load_secrets`, which prompts for a passphrase and decrypts the secrets via Ansible.